 As discussed above, databases are a core element of software that determines how a software application is built and how it performs for the end-users.
 When it comes to building applications, it is essential for developers to choose the right database technology for the application they want to develop.
 Based on the different features and capabilities of each database software, some are well-suited for mobile application development while some are considered ideal for desktop or web application development.

 Technical skills of the developer are also an important factor when it comes to selecting a database software.
-Whether you are an expert software development company or an entry-level freelance developer, there are different database software that cater to your technical abilities.
+Whether you are an expert software development company, an entry-level freelance developer, or a newbie looking for a database for personal use, there are different database software that cater to your technical abilities.

 But to choose the right database technology for your project, you need to know about the database software options, and our following discussion on the 15 best free database software has got you covered.
 So, let’s start!